-The fee for the initial appointment is £20.
+The fee for the first session is £20.
 My standard fee for subsequent sessions is £35 for weekdays.
-Pre-9am and evening sessions are £40 and weekend sessions are £45.
+Pre-9am and evening (from 5pm) sessions are £40 and weekend sessions are £45.

 Fees for face to face appointments are payable in cash at the start of each session.
 Fees for telephone/online counselling are payable by bank transfer immediately after the session.